-- A. Tenant shall use the Premises solely for operating a publicly chartered school or academy for grades kindergarten through 8th grade, and for ancillary or directly related uses.
-No provision of this Lease shall interfere with the Tenant's governing board's exercise of its statutory, contractual, and fiduciary responsibilities governing the operation of the Academy. - B. Any other use of the Premises must be approved by Landlord in advance in writing.
+- A. Tenant shall use the Premises solely for operating a publicly chartered school or academy for grades kindergarten through 8th grade, and for ancillary or directly related uses. - B. Any other use of the Premises must be approved by Landlord in advance in writing.